f-coronado/beginner_tutorials/README.md

 ros2 run cpp_pubsub listener
 ```

-Ctrl+C to end the script
+Ctrl+C to end the scripts
-# Examples of how to use launch file and run nodes
+# Running nodes and setting parameter
-Launching the publisher, subscriber and server nodes from ros2_ws
+Launching the publisher, subscriber and server nodes from ros2_ws using a launch file
 ```sh
 ros2 launch cpp_pubsub_beginner_tutorials.py
 ```